 How to Adjust Drum Brakes?

-Have you ever been faced with a delay in deceleration when you apply your brakes?
+Have you ever experienced a delay in deceleration when you apply your brakes?
 This is a clear sign that your drum brakes are affected and need adjustment or replacement.
 In this article, we will explain how to adjust drum brakes.

-Though drum brakes are durable, they can start dragging after long use and lead to grinding noise.
-The noise is an indication that the brake shoes have worn out.
-If not attended to, the bad brake shoes can cause severe damage to the wheel drum, which will cost more bucks to fix.
+Though drum brakes are durable, they can start dragging over time and produce a grinding noise.
+The noise indicates that the brake shoes have worn out.
+If left unattended, the bad brake shoes can cause severe damage to the wheel drum, which will cost more bucks to fix.

 How To Adjust Drum Brakes

-Is it normal for the ABS light and the brake light to pop up on your dashboard when something goes wrong, and the cause of these lights could be a bad ABS module, drum brakes, etc.?
-To know if the drum brake needs adjustment, drag the parking brake lever; if it’s light and goes up freely, you should head on to adjust your brake shoes.
+Is it normal for the ABS light and the brake light to pop up on your dashboard when something goes wrong?
+Could the cause be a bad ABS module, drum brakes, etc.?
+To check if the drum brake needs adjustment, drag the parking brake lever; if it’s light and goes up freely, you should proceed to adjust your brake shoes.

 adjust drum brakes with parking brake